kawatech002/learn-react-js/README.md

 -   Task 7: Implement the core features of your application.
 For example, add features for creating, updating, and deleting tasks.
 -   Task 8: Use React Router to create different views for your app (e.g., task list, task details).

+**Day 4: Implementing Core Features**
+-   Task 9: Use the fetch() function to fetch data from an API or database.
+-   Task 10: Use the data fetched in Task 9 to populate your application's state.
+-   Task 11: Display the data fetched in Task 9 in your application's UI.

-**Day 4: State Management and Data Handling**
+**Day 5: State Management and Data Handling**

--   Task 9: Implement state management using React's `useState` and `useEffect` hooks.
+-   Task 12: Implement state management using React's `useState` and `useEffect` hooks.
--   Task 10: Create and manage state for various components in your application.
+-   Task 13: Create and manage state for various components in your application.
--   Task 11: Set up data handling for your application, such as storing task data in state.
+-   Task 14: Set up data handling for your application, such as storing task data in state.

-**Day 5: User Interaction and Styling**
+**Day 6: User Interaction and Styling**

--   Task 12: Implement event handling for user interactions (e.g., clicking a task, editing task details).
+-   Task 15: Implement event handling for user interactions (e.g., clicking a task, editing task details).
--   Task 13: Style your application using CSS or a UI library like Material-UI.
+-   Task 16: Style your application using CSS or a UI library like Material-UI.
--   Task 14: Ensure the application has a polished and visually appealing look.
+-   Task 17: Ensure the application has a polished and visually appealing look.

-### Day 6: Testing, Debugging, and Deployment
+### Day 7: Testing, Debugging, and Deployment

--   Task 15: Perform testing and debugging to ensure the application is error-free.
+-   Task 18: Perform testing and debugging to ensure the application is error-free.
--   Task 16: Polish the project, review the code, and make any necessary improvements.
+-   Task 19: Polish the project, review the code, and make any necessary improvements.
--   Task 17: Deploy your React application to a hosting platform (e.g., Netlify, Vercel, or GitHub Pages).
+-   Task 20: Deploy your React application to a hosting platform (e.g., Netlify, Vercel, or GitHub Pages).

 ## Contributing